babybro06/babybro06/README.md

 <h1 align="center">Hi 👋, I'm Vedant Pandey</h1>
 <h3 align="center">I am a Student living in Munich, Germany.
 I work as Werk student at Check 24 AI Forge as a Data Scientist.
 I am School President, and Captain of the First Lego League Team GO Robot.
 I am interested in Data Science and Data Analytics.
 I am working to pursue this in the corporate world.
 In my free time I like to develop many different types of programms, which is reflected onto the setup of my Repositories. </h3>

-- 🔭 I’m currently part of [the first Lego League Team GO Robot](https://gymnasium-ottobrunn.de/schulleben/go-robot/)
+- 🔭 I’m currently coach of [the first Lego League Team GO Robot](https://gymnasium-ottobrunn.de/schulleben/go-robot/)

 - 👯 I’m working on some individual projects in the fields **Data Science, Robotics, Buisness**